 If you use a credit card for common purchases like groceries, gas, and regular monthly bills, you can easily rack up a significant amount or rewards each year.

 Most cash back credit cards will pay 1% of your purchases, but there are some that offer higher amounts of cash back.
-I use the Citi Double Cash card because I can earn 2% on any purchase.
-The different between 1% and 2% may seem small, but it doubles the cash back, which really adds up quickly.
+I use a cash rewards card that earns 2% cash back on any purchase.
+The difference between 1% and 2% may seem small, but it doubles the cash back, which really adds up quickly.

 → See this page for an updated list of the best cash rewards credit cards.